 Lung Cancer and Work Exposures

-Certain occupations can raise the risk of lung cancer in both smokers and nonsmokers.
-People who work with uranium, arsenic, and other industrial chemicals should take precautions to limit their exposure.
-Asbestos, which was once widely used in insulation materials, is a notorious cause of lung cancer.
+Some jobs can raise the risk of lung cancer in both smokers and nonsmokers.
+People who work with uranium, arsenic, and other chemicals should try to limit their exposure.
+Asbestos, which was once widely used in insulation, is a notorious cause of lung cancer.
 It is rarely used now, but workers who were exposed years ago are still at risk.

 Lung Cancer and Radon Gas